Seattle mayor names task force to guide spending $100M on communities of color

 - Michelle Merriweather, Urban League of Metropolitan Seattle

-- Trish Milnes-Dziko, Technology Access Foundation
+- Trish Millines Dziko, Technology Access Foundation

 - Donna Moodie, Marjorie Restaurant